-Well•Spring was awarded the 2009 Pathways to Greatness award by Larson Allen and LeadingAge.
-This award is presented annually to one organization in the United States.
-Nancy Rehkamp, Larson Allen principal, states, “Well•Spring was a clear standout as a high quality, innovative organization from which other senior services organizations could learn a great deal.”
-Well•Spring’s path to greatness was derived from high employee and resident satisfaction scores, prudent financial management, a unique Growing Green initiative, its commitment to ensuring a diverse resident population and a high-level of community involvement and commitment.
+In 2009, Well·Spring was honored to be the recipient of the prestigious Pathways to Greatness Award presented by Clifton Larson Allen and LeadingAge.
+This award is presented annually to one organization in the United States, and Well·Spring is one of only three North Carolina Continuing Care Retirement Communities to ever receive this award.
+Nancy Rehkamp, Clifton Larson Allen principal, said, “Well·Spring was a clear standout as a high quality, innovative organization from which other senior services organizations could learn a great deal.”
+Well·Spring’s Pathways to Greatness was derived from high employee and resident satisfaction scores, prudent financial management, a unique Growing Green initiative, its commitment to ensuring a diverse resident population and a high level of community involvement and commitment.

 NC New Organizational Vision Award

-In 2006 Well•Spring Retirement Community was the first facility awarded the North Carolina New Organizational Vision Award (NC NOVA).
+Well·Spring is the only life plan community in the Triad to have both accreditation from the CARF-CCAC and the special licensure of the North Carolina New Organizational Vision Award (NC NOVA).
+In addition, in 2006 Well·Spring was the first facility to be awarded NC NOVA.
 The NC NOVA is a special licensure designation awarded to nursing homes, adult care homes and home care agencies that meet voluntary higher standards for workplace culture.
-The program was created to aid long-term care facilities in improving the quality of care by attracting and retaining a qualified, well –trained and satisfied team of caregivers.
+The program was created to aid long-term care facilities in improving the quality of care by attracting and retaining a qualified, well-trained and satisfied team of caregivers.

 LeadingAge North Carolina